Bjwebb/IATI-Transparency_Indicator/README.md

 Functional Notes
 ----------------
+Saving data from previous tests.
+You could backup your previous raw XML data Create/move/backup your results,csv, and history directories and create new empty versions.
+(overwriting in these directories may leave old data in place that is not overwritten)

 Run the tests in the following order:
 * `transparency_tests.php` - will generate a json file of data giving counts, scores and percentages, etc for a data publisher against their IATI data files.
 * `format_overview_results_Sig_Other_All.php` - generates some total information for all providers grouped in Signatories/Other/All.
 This data is required by: